socheatsok78/dotfiles/.github/README.md

 # dotfiles
-My dotfiles for various applications and shell environments.
+The dotfiles for my local setup & GitHub Codespace ✌️

 ### Prerequisites